MicrosoftDocs/Hololens/hololens/AppDeploy-Overview.md

 The Microsoft Store for Business is applicable for:
 * Public or Line of Business apps
-* Can be linked with MDM to be managed
+* Automatic installation of required applications through MDM association
 * User manually downloads apps
 * Auto Update